Why we love fall in Indianapolis

 OK, we know it’s been quite warm lately, but believe it or not, sweater and bonfire weather will soon be upon us, which means the best time in Indy is coming!
-Here are our four favorite things about fall in Indianapolis, as well as some events and destinations you won’t want to miss!
+Here are our four favorite things about fall in Indianapolis, and some events and destinations you won't want to miss!

 1. The festivals